Nello796/React-Post-Generator-With-Homepage/README.md

 ## Description
 This is a small personal project that I used to do some training on ReactJs.
 <br />
-This app has only one section where you can create the post, and below are the actual posts where you can add comments and like it.
+This app has only one section where you can create the post.
+You will be able to perform multiple actions under the post like adding comments
 <br />
-Currently, I've stopped working on this as I'm working on some other personal projects but I will implement new feature later on as I'm trying to replicate the old Facebook homepage's style.